SE Coastal Chapter

 Our Events

 The SE Coastal Chapter meets for field trips and other events.
 The southeastern region of North Carolina is rich in unusual plants, such as Venus flytraps, pitcher plants, and orchids.
 Popular destinations include the Green Swamp and the Ghost Savannah.
-We usually meet monthly on a Sunday afternoon except for July, but times vary.
-Please check the calendar below for details.
-Find recordings of our online meetings on YouTube.
+We usually meet monthly on a weekend, Saturday or Sunday, except for the hot months of July and August, but times vary.
+Contact the Co-Chair, Charley Winterbauer (cewinterbauer39@gmail.com) for up coming walks if not listed on this web site.
+Find recordings of our online meetings/walks on YouTube.

 Walks and other Chapter Activities